-The Plant Butter not only brings that chewy texture you associate with a chocolate chip or oatmeal raisin cookie, but also a delectable buttery taste that isn’t often associated with vegan baked goods.
-You’ll cream the Plant Butter with some nut butter and sugar, and as you do so, you’ll notice that it creams just like traditional dairy-based butter!
+Vegan butter not only brings that chewy texture you associate with a chocolate chip or oatmeal raisin cookie, but also a delectable buttery taste that isn’t often associated with vegan baked goods.

-The recipe calls for bringing the Plant Butter to room temperature.
-To make the softening process quicker, simply slice the Plant Butter into small pieces.
+The recipe calls for bringing the butter to room temperature.
+To make the softening process quicker, simply slice the butter into small pieces.
 It’ll come to room temperature in about 15-20 minutes.

 I adore baking with almond butter.
 Like vegan butter or oil, it’s a source of fat, so it brings richness and moisture to the cookies.
 But it also brings a subtle nuttiness to the batter that I just love, especially in these cookies.

 You want to make sure that use a smooth/creamy variety, not a crunchy variety, and stir it well before adding it in.
 I prefer almond butter brands that have no added oil or sugars, but if yours does have added sugar, you maybe want to use a tablespoon less of sugar.

 To keep these cookies a little healthier, you can use coconut sugar, which is a low GI sweetener.
 However, I do prefer them slightly better with sugar, as it has more moisture than coconut sugar and therefore makes the cookies moister (in a good way).

 When I want a baked good with a chewy texture, my go-to egg replacement is a flax egg.
 I think it works perfectly in this recipe to create a cookie that has chewy edges but slightly gooey, soft centers.